anonymin/thinkful-vday/readme.md

 While HTML provides, structure, CSS is used for styling, making webpages look nice.
 From the size of the text to the background colors to the positioning of HTML elements, CSS gives you control over almost every visual aspect of a page.

 CSS and HTML work in tandem.
 CSS styles (or rules) are applied directly to HTML elements using [selectors](http://www.htmldog.com/guides/css/beginner/selectors/).
-Simnply add selectors (either IDs or Classes) to your HTML, and then you can link directly to them in your stylesheet.
+Simply add selectors (either IDs or Classes) to your HTML, and then you can link directly to them in your stylesheet.

 We're going to add three selectors to our HTML page: